luxusunknown/gunslol-view-botter/README.md

 ### Capsolver (recommended)
 1. Go to https://capsolver.com
-2. Sign up and add balance
+2. Sign up and add balance ($2-5 is plenty to start)
 3. Go to Dashboard and copy your API key
 4. Paste it into `config.json` under `capsolver_api_key`

 Pricing: ~$1.20 per 1,000 solves.
-Average solve time: 3-7 seconds.
+Average solve time: 5-10 seconds.

 ### SolveCaptcha (alternative)
 1. Go to https://solvecaptcha.com